carlosp420/personal_webpage/jekyll_bootstrap/_posts/2013-06-23-error-rates-of-iontorrent-sequencing.md

 It may be interesting to run our libraries in Illumina to compare the error rate in both sequencing technologies.

-A recent paper {% cite golan2013 %} has made discouraging statements about the error rate of sequences produced by the IonTorrent:
+A recent paper by Golan & Medvedev [-@golan2013] has made discouraging statements about the error rate of sequences produced by the IonTorrent:

 > "Despite its advantages, Ion Torrent read accuracy remains a significant concern"

-According to Golan & Medvedev, the base-calling process of the IonTorrent is very simple.
+According to Golan & Medvedev [-@golan2013], the base-calling process of the IonTorrent is very simple.
 It involves rounding the measurements of changes in electricity as nucleotides are incorporated during the sequencing cycles.
 Which is very prone to errors as distinguishing electricity changes becomes difficult due to higher